Presenting a tutorial, workshop, paper, demo, or panel? Here's what to do.

 Please email us at firstname.lastname@example.org, and we'll happily clarify for you and update this page!

 Presenting a poster?

-If you have a change of presenters, the form can be updated.
-If a co-author does not plan to present but would like to be part of the live Q&A portion of the session, that person should also fill out the form by the deadline, too.
+If you have a change of presenters, email us at email@example.com.
+If a co-author does not plan to present but would like to be part of the live Q&A portion of the session, that person is welcome to attend.

-It is a requirement that at least one author of each accepted submission attend the conference and register by Wednesday, September 14, 2020.
+It is requested that at least one author of each accepted submission attend the conference and register by Friday, September 18, 2020.

 By Friday, October 2, accepted papers must be uploaded to OSF Meetings, where they will be displayed as part of the Gateways 2020 Proceedings.
 Slides can also be added to your entry after the conference.
 (You have two weeks to add the slides.)
 Note that accepted Short Papers will also be invited to submit an extended version of the paper to a special issue on science gateways, Details about the special issue will be sent directly by the special issue editor(s) after the conference.

 Demos, tutorials, and workshops have the option of uploading if they wish; we encourage you to do so!

 Step 1: Before uploading, prepare your “camera-ready” version.

 Be sure you have used the IEEE manuscript template we requested.

 Make any corrections or address other edits recommended by the reviewers.
 LENGTH LIMIT FOR REVISIONS: You are welcome to increase the length of your paper up to a total of 5 pages to accommodate reviewer comments; however, you are not required to do so.